-When repainting the residence the color must be the same as the original color used at the time of original construction.
+When repainting the residence the color must be the color used at the time of original construction. same as original.
 When repainting shutters or front doors, no owner shall undertake any exterior painting which would substantially alter the exterior appearance of their home.
-Hot, electric, neon or bright colors are not permitted.